Günter Breithardt: Activity in committees and professional societies

 In the Deutsche Gesellschaft für Kardiologie (DGK), Breithardt was, among other things.
 Co-founder - and from 1983 to 1986 chairman - of the working group on arrhythmia diagnostics, member of the commission for clinical cardiology (1985-1997), member of the advisory board of the DGK (1988), co-founder of the Association and later Institute for Clinical Cardiovascular Research (IKKF) (1997–98) as well as Chairman of the Interdisciplinary Task Force on Adults with Congenital Heart Defects (2004-2018), Chairman of the Commission for Scientific Quality (2009-2013) and Chairman of the Task Force on Special Rhythmology (2011-2015).
 In 1997 he was elected President of the Society (term 1999–2001).

 He has contributed to the development of evidence-based guidelines on, among others, on coronary heart disease/angina pectoris (1998), implantation of defibrillators (2000), coronary heart disease and renal failure (2006), interdisciplinary care of adults with congenital heart defects (2006) and treatment of adults with congenital heart defects (2008) as well as a rhythmology curriculum (2012) and a DGK statement on overuse, underuse and misuse (2000).

 Under his leadership, the Interdisciplinary Task Force on Adults with Congenital heart defects (EMAH) issued recommendations on the structure of care for this patient group, which is growing in number, as well as guidelines on care and recommendations on additional qualifications for EMAH specialists.
 The latter recommendations led to the inclusion of EMAH in the Residency training regulations of the German Medical Association.

-In the European Society of Cardiology (ESC), Breithardt was Secretary General of the European Congress of Cardiology 1984 in Düsseldorf, Founding Chairman of the Scientific Programme Committee (1986-1990), since 1986 member of the Nucleus of the Working Group on Arrhythmias of the ESC, Founding Chairman of the Research Committee (1990-1992), 1990-2000 member of the Board of the ESC, Councillor-in-Charge of the Working Groups of the ESC (1991-1994), Chair of the Working Group Arrhythmias (1994-1996), founding Chair of the Committee for Clinical and Scientific Initiatives, now Clinical Practice Guidelines (1994-1996), member of the European Affairs Committee (1996-1998) and Chair of the ESC Ethics Committee (from 2017).
+In the European Society of Cardiology (ESC), Breithardt was Secretary General of the European Congress of Cardiology 1984 in Düsseldorf, Founding Chairman of the Scientific Programme Committee (1986-1990), since 1986 member of the Nucleus of the Working Group on Arrhythmias of the ESC, Founding Chairman of the Research Committee (1990-1992), 1990-2000 member of the Board of the ESC, Councillor-in-Charge of the Working Groups of the ESC (1991-1994), Chair of the Working Group Arrhythmias (1994-1996), founding Chair of the Committee for Clinical and Scientific Initiatives, now Clinical Practice Guidelines (1994-1996), member of the European Affairs Committee (1996-1998), Chair of the ESC Ethics Committee (from 2017) and Chair of the Declaration of Interest (DOI) Committee (2018-2022).
 In 1994, he became the second German cardiologist to be elected President of the Society (term 1996–1998).